JWH709/Buffoon-Builder/Notes/NOTES.md

 - I should add inputs to the condition blocks to allow for selecting cards.
 - The main CSS fixes should be to the building lists, joker inputs, and then the blocks themselves.
 - So I have a component now for title that changes h2 to h4 on overflow, however it's pretty jank.
 I'm still not 100% sure how to handle the title overflow issue, because things tend to get pretty squished regardless of h element size.
+- Changed the shifting h elements to just have the text shrink on screen size change.
+This also feels jank, but I'll look into finding ways to make it feel less jank with spring or something.